BibiBool/data_eng_portfolio_Sem/log-analysis-airflow/README.md

     * Ingests raw log data.
     * Cleans and transforms the raw log data.
     * Loads the cleaned log data into the PostgreSQL table created in the first objective.
+    * Loads the data into an aggregated table

+## Analysis questions

+We will ask three questions from the Business:

+1. What are the most popular content or pages on our site, and how has their popularity changed over time?
+2. What is the distribution of client access by geographic location (approximated by edge location), and what are the peak access times for different regions?
+3. How is our service performing in terms of response times and error rates, and are there specific request types or client behaviors contributing to performance issues?